 2018 Corbin (barrel sample) 95+p

 Tasted in April 2019.
 Big, fleshy, corpulent wine with striking complexity, structure and long persistent finish.
-I could taste slight change of style here towards more concentration and more vibrancy here.
-Possibly the best vintage ever for the owner, Anabelle Cruse Bardinet, who can celebrate 11th vintage of her own.
-Whopping 15% alcohol but it's completely "eaten" by fat fruit!
-You can't taste it.
+I could taste slight change of style here towards more concentration and more vibrancy here than before.
+Possibly the best vintage ever for the owner, Anabelle Cruse Bardinet, who did celebrate 11th vintage of her own in 2018.
+Whopping 15% alcohol here, but it's completely "eaten" by fat fruit and frankly said, you can't feel the alcohol!!

 2017 Corbin - not produced due to entire vineyard hit by frost in April 2017.

 2016 Corbin 94+p

 Tasted twice - last time in April 2019.
 Consistent notes.
 This wine was anexcellent thrill!
 New cellar with vats for each parcel was ready for 2016 harvest and allowed much more precise and individual vinification in that vintage.
 This wine had great aromas of violets and blueberries, very subtle and distinguished, great complexity and balance, great precision, elegance and finesse.

 Tasted twice - last time in April 2019.
 Not consistent notes.
 She told me an interesting detail abouit 2015 vintage - weight of 200 berries in 2015 corresponded to weight of 100 berries in 2014, meaning 2015 berries being far more concentrated than 2014 (less juice).
 Grand Vin represents 90% of whole production.
 It was powerful and concentrated with silky fruit and tannin, aromatic and well-balanced, distinguished and very complex.
 Stupendous effort for the vintage.
 This wine was somewhat diffused in April 2019, but I think it was faulty bottle.